 DC FAST CHARGING

 This charging option uses a 480-volt direct current (DC) plug enabling rapid charging at public charging stations.
 A DC fast charge can add 60 to 80 miles of range and 80 percent battery capacity charge to a BEV in 20 minutes.
+DC Fast Charging is typically suitable only for public charging facilities due to its high cost of installation.

 The choice between Level 1 120-volt AC, Level 2 240-volt AC, or DC fast charging is all about trade-offs.
 Level 1 charging requires a longer charging time.
 However, Level 2 and DC fast charging can involve higher costs with regard to bigger utility bills, additional charging equipment or upgrades, and use of expensive charging facilities.